 • Birth certificate of the child(ren)

-• Personal application for registration with the employment service for the purpose of looking for a job
+• Personal application for registration with the employment service for the purpose of finding a job

-• Other documents at the request of the employment service
+• Other documents as required by the employment service

-• Decree of the Ministry of Labor of the Russian Federation of August 12, 2003 No. No. 62 "On approval of the Procedure for calculating average earnings for determining the amount of unemployment benefits and scholarships paid to citizens during the period of vocational training, retraining and advanced training in the direction of the employment service"
+• Resolution of the Ministry of Labor of the Russian Federation dated August 12, 2003.
+No. 62 "On approval of the Procedure for calculating average earnings to determine the amount of unemployment benefits and scholarships paid to citizens during the period of professional training, retraining and advanced training in the direction of the employment service authorities"

-• Decree of the Government of Moscow dated 27.01.09.
+• Decree of the Moscow Government dated January 27, 2009.
 No. 47-PP "On approval of regulations on the procedure for providing additional social and material support"

-• Decree of the Government of the Russian Federation of October 9, 2012 N 1031 Moscow "On the size of the minimum and maximum unemployment benefits for 2013"
+• Decree of the Government of the Russian Federation of October 9, 2012 N 1031 Moscow "On the amount of minimum and maximum unemployment benefits for 2013"

-• Decree of the Government of the Russian Federation of September 7, 2012 N 891 "On the procedure for registering citizens in order to find a suitable job, registering unemployed citizens and requirements for the selection of a suitable job"
+• Decree of the Government of the Russian Federation of September 7, 2012 N 891 "On the procedure for registering citizens in order to find a suitable job, registering unemployed citizens and requirements for selection for a suitable job"

-• Clarification on benefits and payments to job seekers
+• Clarification on benefits and payments for job seekers

-• List of territorial employment services of Moscow
+• List of territorial employment services in Moscow

 • Form of certificate of average earnings

-Unemployment benefits are paid monthly, if you re-register within the time limits set by the Moscow Employment Center and comply with the conditions for re-registration.
+Unemployment benefits are paid monthly if you re-register within the deadlines established by the Moscow Employment Center and comply with the conditions of re-registration.

-2. What is the amount of unemployment benefit?
+2. What is the amount of unemployment benefits?

-The maximum and minimum allowances are set annually by the Government of the Russian Federation.
-The amount of the benefit in specific cases depends on which group of the unemployed you belong to.
+The maximum and minimum benefit amounts are established annually by the Government of the Russian Federation.
+The amount of the benefit in specific cases depends on which group of unemployed you belong to.

 You belong to the first group if:

-• you worked (served) for at least 26 weeks in the past year;
+• over the past year you have worked (served) for at least 26 weeks;

-• resigned of their own free will or in connection with the liquidation of the organization or the reduction of staff;
+• resigned at their own request or due to the liquidation of the organization or reduction in staff;

-• you were dismissed during the 12 months preceding the onset of unemployment from military service due to the expiration of its term and before dismissal due to military service worked (served) for at least 26 weeks.
+• you were discharged during the 12 months preceding the start of unemployment, from military service due to conscription due to the expiration of its term, and before discharge due to conscription you worked (served) for at least 26 weeks.

 In this case, unemployment benefits are paid monthly.
 However, it cannot be paid for more than 6 months within one year.

-• the first three months - 75% of your average monthly earnings at your last job (calculated for the last three months, in case of dismissal from military service - three months before the call), but no more and no less than the maximum and minimum unemployment benefits;
+• the first three months - 75% of your average monthly earnings at your last job (calculated for the last three months, in case of dismissal from military service - three months before conscription), but no more and no less than the maximum and minimum unemployment benefits;

-• the next three months - 60% of your average monthly earnings at the last job (calculated for the last three months, in case of dismissal from military service - three months before the call), but no more and no less than the maximum and minimum unemployment benefits.
+• the next three months - 60% of your average monthly earnings at your last job (calculated for the last three months, in case of dismissal from military service - three months before conscription), but no more and no less than the maximum and minimum unemployment benefits.

 • ">part from your average monthly earnings at your last job (service).